-As at December 31, 2012 and 2011, debts under this classification amounted to P206.3 million and P212.1 million, respectively.
+As at December 31, 2013 and 2012, debts under this classification amounted to P206.3 million.

-Unsecured Debts
+Unsecured debts

 Unsecured trade payables represent the outstanding payables for purchases of goods and services from various suppliers of LPG, materials and supplies, repair services, freight and handling among others.